NA-DEGEN-GIRL/tg-auto-ban-bot/README.md

 - **For existing users (not first comment):**
     - Any reply (comment) containing http(s) links is always deleted (but the user is NOT banned).
     - Plain text/comments without links are always allowed.

 ---

+## Additional Notes on Auto-Kicking

+- **What really happens after an auto-kick?**
+  When a human user joins, the bot instantly bans (kicks out) and unbans the member.
+  This means the user is removed from the current group, but **the user can be re-invited at any time** by an admin.

+- **Commenting via notice channel:**
+  Even after being banned from the group,
+  **the user can still comment on notice/channel posts** via the original channel (Telegram design!).
+  This is because Telegram's forwarding/discussion group integration allows this.

+- **How to re-add banned users:**
+  To genuinely invite a banned user back to the group,
+  the admin can `/stop` (pause) the bot and then issue a new invitation.
+  After re-inviting, the admin can `/restart` the bot to re-activate the protection.

+---